-Opioids have also begun to take a toll on the economy.
+Opioids have also taken a toll on the economy.
 Testifying before the U.S. Senate in 2017, Janet Yellen, then chair of the Federal Reserve, linked the opioid epidemic to declining labor-force participation among “prime-age workers.”
-Princeton University economist Alan Krueger wrote that it could account for 20 percent of the decline in participation among men and 25 percent among women from 1999 to 2015.
-As one example of this, a boiler manufacturing company in Ohio, the state with the second-largest number of opioid-related deaths, reported that at least a quarter of its job applicants failed drug tests.
-The firm says the workforce shortage costs it roughly $800,000 in orders a year, which end up going to foreign competitors.
+Late Princeton University economist Alan Krueger wrote that it could account for 20 percent of the decline in participation among men and 25 percent among women from 1999 to 2015.

 Where are the heroin and fentanyl coming from?

 The opioid crisis has also become a national security concern.
-Most of the heroin coming into the United States is cultivated on poppy farms in Mexico, with eight cartels controlling production and operating distribution hubs in major U.S. cities.
-Mexican cartels, which the U.S. Drug Enforcement Administration (DEA) has called the “greatest criminal drug threat to the United States,” [PDF] typically smuggle narcotics across the U.S. southwest border in passenger vehicles or tractor trailers.
+Most of the heroin coming into the United States is cultivated on poppy farms in Mexico, with six major cartels controlling production and operating distribution hubs in major U.S. cities.
+Mexican cartels, which the DEA calls the “greatest criminal drug threat to the United States,” [PDF] typically smuggle narcotics across the U.S. southwest border in passenger vehicles or tractor trailers.
 Large quantities of heroin are also produced in South American countries, particularly Colombia, and trafficked to the United States by air and sea.
 Although most of the world’s heroin comes from Afghanistan, only a small portion of the U.S. supply is produced there.

 Most fentanyl coming to the United States is produced in China, U.S. officials say, and commonly transited through Mexico.
-Chinese authorities “have struggled to adequately regulate thousands of chemical and pharmaceutical facilities operating legally and illegally in the country,” says a 2017 report [PDF] issued by a congressionally mandated commission.
+Though the Chinese government has taken steps to better regulate fentanyl and other synthetic opioids, “illicit manufacturers create new substances faster than they can be controlled,” says a 2018 report [PDF] issued by a congressionally mandated commission.